10up/ElasticPress/README.md

 After your index finishes, ```WP_Query``` will be integrated with Elasticsearch and support a few special parameters.

+### Creating Elasticsearch Indices

+Creating indices is handled automatically by ElasticPress.
+Index names are automatically generated based on site URL.

 ## Usage

 After running an index, ElasticPress integrates with WP_Query.
 The end goal is to support all the parameters available to WP_Query so the transition is completely transparent.
 Right now, our WP_Query integration supports *many* of the relevant WP_Query parameters and adds a couple special ones.